Darshan-Dhanvate/craftnest/README.md

-# craftnest
-# 🛍️ Craftnest - Online Marketplace for Local Artisans
+# 🛍️ craftnest - Online Marketplace for Local Artisans

 ## 📌 About Craftnest
 Craftnest is an online marketplace designed to empower local artisans by providing a digital space to showcase, sell, and manage their handcrafted products.
 The platform connects artisans with buyers, ensuring secure transactions, seamless shopping experiences, and community-driven engagement.